compeek/pdo-wrapper/README.md

 #### $autoReconnect

-Auto reconnect means that a new connection will be made as needed if previously disconnected from the database.
+Auto reconnect means that a new connection will be made as needed if the client was previously disconnected from the database.

 It is simply a convenience so that connect() does not need to be called manually later on after disconnecting.
+As soon as a method requiring a connection is called, a new connection will be made automatically.

-Auto reconnect does not mean that a dead connection will be detected and refreshed, which unfortunately is not feasible with prepared statements and transactions and locks and so forth.
+Auto reconnect does not mean that a dead connection will be detected and refreshed, which unfortunately is not feasible considering prepared statements, transactions, locks, etc., which are all generally stateful.

 By default, auto reconnect is disabled (false), but passing true to the constructor will enable it.